tingkelvin/Cowboys-Aliens/README.md

 5. Developed an user interface that allow user to tweak with different parameters.

 ### User Interface

+1. User can choose the spawn the cowboy on the grid.
+2. There are other parameters to experiment such as the speed of the aliens

 <p align="center">
   <img src="https://github.com/tingkelvin/Cowboys-Aliens/assets/49113121/29e879f1-fe74-419e-bddc-108efe2966af" />
 </p>